JimHokanson/blog/2018_08_Turtle_JSON_speed/readme.md

 ** Warning: the following is a bit hand wavy.
 Feel free to be a bit skeptical. **

-The current top (best) values (October 2018) are as follows for reading and summing the numbers are as follows.
+The current top (best) values (October 2018) are as follows for reading and summing the numbers.
 For reference I've added on the time it takes me to execute these same tests on Turtle (my computer), averaging the time it takes to execute 10 runs.

 | Language        | Time, s | Memory, MiB | Turtle, s|
 | --------------- | ------- | ----------- |---------|